BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 !img("zcell123.png")

 Talk to the fisherman inside the guild.
-The *Magic Karps* quest appears to be currently bugged: he will seem to acknowledge that we have the Super Rod when we do not yet.
-Oh well, our gain!
+Instantly the *Magic Karps* quest will be completed (even if you don't have the Super Rod - it seems bugged).
 Enter the room to the right.

-!enc(220, nil, ["Old", "Good"])
+!enc(220, nil, nil)

 There is another hidden *Rare Candy* outside, north of where Adrienn and the reporters are.
+While we're here:

+!enc(8, ["Fishing"], ["Super"])

 Talk to Adrienn at the top when you are ready for a battle.

 !battle(["Danni",:XENDEATHWING_M,0], "Forest Field")